top of page

 EMOTIONAL FORESIGHT

-This is what I call emotional foresight.
+This is emotional foresight.

 Based in Hannover.
 Working everywhere.